There are over 40 symptoms of Parkinson’s. From a tremor or stiffness, to problems with sleep and mental health. Everyone’s experience is different.

 Motor symptoms affect your movement and balance.
 They include tremor, stiffness and slowness of movement.

 Non-motor symptoms affect you in other ways that may not be easily seen by other people.
-They include pain, sleep problems and mental health issues.
+They include pain, sleep problems, and changes to other parts of the body.

 Early symptoms of Parkinson's